sockulags/Lexicon_JS_Calculator/README.md

 Picture is showing continues calculations made from the intial 5 x 5 = 25.

 ## TODO
+- Error handling..
+The catches one or two simple scenarios, that's it.
+You will get "Invalid input" back though.
 - Integrate history to the calculator.
 A button to choose whether you want to see the history or not.
 And add a clear history button.
 - Greater visualization of what is going on the calculator.
 - Be able to perform longer calculation.
 Include option to use parentheses.